meilisearch/documentation/index.md

 ## Version compatibility

-This documentation only reflects the latest version of Meilisearch.
+This documentation only reflects the latest version of Meilisearch (v0.27).
 As long as we are pre-v1.0, **we do not provide multi-version documentation** and **[databases are not compatible between versions](/learn/advanced/updating.md).**

 The current version of [Meilisearch](https://github.com/meilisearch/meilisearch) can be found in the top-left of this site.